Today, I will share a few simple moves to help alleviate neck pain. These are the four quick and simple moves to ease

 4. Ease Neck Pain with Chin Tuck on Your Back

-In the same resting position, tuck your chin, bringing your head back a little bit.
+Tuck your chin in the same resting position, bringing your head back a little bit.

 Chin Tuck on Your Back

 With this exercise, you will get a light stretch in the back of your head.
-Do not overdo it because if you overstretch, you can get a tension headache.
+Do not overdo it because you can get a tension headache if you overstretch.

 Give those exercises a go for an easy neck pain treatment at home.